- “Two Notions of Metaphysical Modality”

 - “Essential Properties are Super-Explanatory.
 Taming Metaphysical Modality”

-(with M. Godman and D. Papineau)
+(with M. Godman and D. Papineau, under review)

 This paper aims to build a bridge between two areas of philosophical research, the structure of kinds and metaphysical modality.
 Our central thesis is that kinds typically involve super-explanatory properties, and that these properties lie behind all substantial cases of metaphysical necessity.